kat zwick, ma, lpcc, lcpc, cgp

 kat the human

 In her spare time, Kat loves to geek out on a variety of topics usually concerning human behavior, zeitgeists, pop culture and music; she loves to make probably too many playlists.
-Kat makes original music and sings (currently on a jazz vocals kick), creatively writes non-fiction (essays and poetry), watches a lot of movies, goes to comedy shows, dances to live music, adores street festivals, hangs out with her dog and friends for life and family (chosen and bio), and otherwise unwinds through the senses/lounges epically.
+Kat sings, creatively writes non-fiction, watches a lot of movies, goes to comedy shows, dances to live music, adores street festivals, hangs out with her dog and friends for life and family (chosen and bio), and otherwise unwinds through the senses/lounges epically.

 anti-dogma / anti-coercion